-This means that when the energy from PV is big and the battery is full (the capacity is high), then there is a high probability that the power switch will be on.
+This means that when the energy from PV is big and the battery is full (the capacity is high), then ther the probability that the power switch will be on.

 The fuzzy rules of FLC-WM are given in Table 3.
 The rules for FLC-IR, FLC-FAN, and FLC-TV were developed in a similar way and are explained below: